 Acuflex III Shoulder Rotation Test

 This page describes a flexibility test using the Acuflex III shoulder rotation measurement apparatus.
-Subjects lift a bar from behind the back, with the hands as close together as possible.
+Participants lift a bar from behind the back, with the hands as close together as possible.
 The result is adjusted for biacromial width.
 There is a similar Shoulder Circumduction where a sliding handle is held in the hands and passed over the head.

 purpose: to measure the flexibility of the shoulder region.